Jetrin Wattanasin: Acting career

 To date, Jetrin has appeared in two feature films.
 The Pang brothers' Hong Kong/Thai 2006 horror-fantasy film, Re-Cycle, as a secondary character, and Chatchai Naksuriya's Thai coming-of-age 2008 film, Friendship, as an older character who recalls his younger days and his first love.

 Personal life

 Early years

-Born in Bangkok on October 28, 1970, Jetrin is the youngest of three siblings born to a middle-class family.
+Born in Bangkok on 28 October 1970, Jetrin is the youngest of three siblings born to a middle-class family.
 His sister, Jittima Wattanasin, "Jan", was a model in the Thai fashion industry.
 Whereas, his brother Jirayuth Wattanasin, "Joe", was one of the lead singers of "Nuvo" – one of GMM Grammy's first and most famous boy-bands.
-He (who)? got a bachelor from Bangkok University and University of California.
+J got a bachelor from Bangkok University and University of California.

 Recent Times

-On January 27, 2001, Jetrin married Thai actress, Kejmanee Pichaironnarongsongkhram, and they had three children named Jinjet (Jaonaay) (1st son), Jakkapat (Jaokhun) (2nd son) and Jak (Jaosamut) (3rd son), but he has other one daughter with Gina Li (Jidapa Na Lamliang), named Jayda Na Lamliang.
+On 27 January 2001, Jetrin married Thai actress, Kejmanee Pichaironnarongsongkhram, and they had three children named Jinjet (Jaonaay) (1st son), Jakkapat (Jaokhun) (2nd son) and Jak (Jaosamut) (3rd son), but he has other one daughter with Gina Li (Jidapa Na Lamliang), named Jayda Na Lamliang.